 2. Admission through the B.A./M.A. dual-degree program: Undergraduates at Rutgers-Camden seeking admission to the Master of Arts in psychology program through the dual-degree program must be approved for entry by the graduate program director (and the written sponsorship of a full-time faculty member), whereupon they can take one graduate course in each semester of their senior year as an undergraduate at Rutgers-Camden for a total of 6 credits.
 Those 6 credits are paid for at the undergraduate tuition rate, and are counted toward both the undergraduate and master’s degree.
 Any additional masters level credits beyond the 6 taken while an undergraduate will not count toward the M.A. program.
-Completion of graduate classes does not guarantee admittance into the program; students must still apply for admission to the M.A. program following the procedure for standard admission, which includes taking the GRE and applying for the M.A. program.
+Completion of graduate classes while an undergraduate does not guarantee admittance into the program; students must still apply for admission to the M.A. program following the procedure for standard admission, which includes taking the GRE and applying for the M.A. program.

 Admission decisions for the spring semester will be made beginning March 1 for the following fall semester, but earlier consideration may be requested by an applicant (e.g., if the applicant has an offer of admission from another program).
 Applications will continue to be accepted as long as places remain available in our graduate program.
 Applications should be submitted by February 28 for the fall semester if the applicant wishes to ensure full consideration for available financial aid fellowships. ***Students who wish to be considered for all forms of financial aid should file financial aid forms by March 1 (even if you have not yet applied for admission or have not yet been accepted).***